Generic Name: Aminolevulinic Acid Gel (a MEE noh lev yoo lin ik AS id)

 What are some things I need to know or do while I take Ameluz?

 - The treated area may be more sensitive to light.
-Protect the treated area and skin around it from sun, sunlamps, bright indoor lights, and tanning beds after Ameluz is put on and for as long as you have been told by your doctor.
+Light may cause a burning or stinging feeling.
+Protect the treated area and skin around it from sun, sunlamps, bright indoor lights, and tanning beds after Ameluz (aminolevulinic acid gel) is put on and for as long as you have been told by your doctor.
+Wear the proper covering like a wide-brimmed hat, long sleeve shirt, or gloves to protect the treated skin from light.
 Sunscreens will not help.

 - Do not use sunscreen or other drugs on affected part.